Nicolas Restif de la Bretonne: Biography

-Born the son of a farmer at Sacy (in present-day Yonne), Rétif was educated by the Jansenists at Bicêtre, and on the expulsion of the Jansenists was received by one of his brothers, who was a curé.
+Born the son of a farmer at Sacy (in the present Yonne), Restif was educated by the Jansenists at Bicêtre, and at the expulsion of the Jansenists was received by one of his brothers, who was a curé.
 Owing to a scandal in which he was involved, he was apprenticed to a printer at Auxerre, and, having served his time, went to Paris.
 Here he worked as a journeyman printer, and in 1760 he married Anne or Agnès Lebègue, a relation of his former master at Auxerre.
-Soon he embraced Protestantism.
+Soon he converted to Protestantism.

-It was not until five or six years after his marriage that Rétif appeared as an author, and from that time to his death he produced a bewildering multitude of books, amounting to something like two hundred volumes, many of them printed with his own hand, on almost every conceivable subject.
-Rétif suffered at one time or another the extremes of poverty.
+It was not until five or six years after his marriage that Restif became an author, and from that time to his death he produced a bewildering multitude of books, amounting to something like two hundred volumes, many of them printed with his own hands, on many different subjects.
+Restif suffered at one time or another the extremes of poverty.
 He drew on the episodes of his own life for his books, which, "in spite of their faded sentiment, contain truthful pictures of French society on the eve of the Revolution".
 He has been described as both a social realist and a sexual fantasist in his writings.

 The original editions of these, and indeed of all his books, have long been bibliographical curiosities owing to their rarity, the beautiful and curious illustrations which many of them contain, and the quaint typographic system in which most are composed.

-The fall of the assignats during the Revolution forced him to make his living by writing, profiting on the new freedom of the press.
+The end of the assignats during the Revolution forced him to make his living by writing, profiting by the new freedom of the press.
 In 1795 he received a gratuity of 2000 francs from the Thermidor Convention.

-In spite of his declarations for the new power, his aristocratic acquaintances and his reputation made him fall in disgrace.
-Just before his death, Napoleon gave him a place in the ministry of police; he died at Paris before taking up the position.
+In spite of his declarations in favor of the new power, his aristocratic acquaintances and his reputation made him disreputable.
+Just before his death, Napoleon gave him a job with the ministry of police; he died at Paris before beginning the job.